Get the reportMore

 XDR expands the role of the endpoint from a use case standpoint with additional detection context and automated remediation/response, creating overlap around some use cases of SIEM/SOAR; however, customers need the best of both systems to cover the entire use case landscape:

 SIEM/SOAR strengths - security data lake for logs/compliance/search, 360 view, sophisticated configurable detection logic, increasingly rich set of orchestration and automation, central hub in SOC “nervous system”

-XDR strengths - endpoint raw data for detection and investigation, sophisticated threat analytics, native automated response, deep integrations within portfolio or preferred partner systems
+XDR strengths - endpoint raw data for detection and investigation, sophisticated threat analytics, native automated response, deep integrations within a portfolio or preferred partner systems

 If you don’t have a SIEM and think XDR can expand to cover your next phase of security maturity, you should check use case coverage, compliance, and log management capabilities compared to either MDR/MSSP or entry-level security analytics/SIEM.
 Consider use cases around application security and DevOps where EDR/XDR solutions lack visibility.
 Sumo Logic’s cloud security analytics solution can help!